Udacity Vs Coursera 2023: Ultimate Comparison

 udacity-community

 Every course on Coursera is created by expert schools.
-Before the course is open to the public, they use people who are experts or know about the subject matter to test it and give feedback.
-There’s a community where you can ask questions and interact with other members who are also studying courses from these schools.
+Before the course is open to the public, they use experts who know about the subject matter to test it and give feedback.
+There’s a community where you can ask questions and interact with other members studying courses from these schools.

 coursera-community